sylwiaqtr/sylwiaqtr/README.md

  # About me
 - Hi, I’m Sylwia
-- Veterinarian
 - Pet owner - Niunia the dog
-- In the middle of changing career path - junior tester
+- In the middle of changing career path - junior automation tester

 # Currenty learning
 - Jira